andromeda/lya/src/README.md

 * Policy 5 - Enforcement: If a module try to accesss any object outside of the dynamic.json file we stop it from exec.
 * Policy 6 - RWE: A read/ write/ execute analysis
+* Policy 7 - Enforcement-RWE: If check if we try to access a module outside dynamic.json or if we try to access a value diff than before(R and try RE, E and we try RW etc)

 ## TODO